 The student will be expected to consult initially with his interim adviser, and subsequently with members of his advisory committee, once these have been appointed, regarding his program of studies.
-Such consultation will help to insure that the student's doctoral work is related to his career and professional interests, and to Graduate School and departments' requirements.
-Registration for courses without the adviser's approval might lead to the accumulation of graduate credits in Political science and related disciplines, but provides no assurance that the department will support an application for admission to candidacy for the Ph.D.

-Dissertation requirement: Same as Graduate School requirement.
+Such consultation will help to insure that the student's doctoral work is related to his career and professional interests, and to Graduate School and departmental requirements.
+Registration for courses without the adviser's approval might lead to the accumulation of graduate credits in political science and related disciplines, but provides no assurance that the department will support an application for admission to candidacy for the Ph.D.
+Dissertation requirement.
+Same as Graduate School requirement.

-Language and research skills requirements: The student working toward a Ph.D. in political science must demonstrate an ability to make use of research tools.
-He will do this by showing proficiency in using language or other research skills (for example, statistics and computer applications).
+Language and research skills requirements.
+The student working toward a Ph.D. in political science must demonstrate an ability to make use of research tools.
+He will do this by showing proficiency in using language or other research skills (for example, statistics, computer applications, and mathematics).
 The choice of research tools will be made in consultation with the members of the student's advisory committee, and will relate to his fields of specialization.
-Proficiency is normally demonstrated by passing a special written examinaton.
+Proficiency is normally demonstrated by passing a special written examination in foreign languages, or, in the case of other research tools, by successfully completing designated courses with a grade of "A" or "B." In certain cases, a student's committee may approve the use of a proficiency examination in lieu of course requirements for the research tool.
 Any one of the following options will satisfy the language and research skills requirement:

-- 1. Two foreign languages, average reading proficiency; - 2.
-One foreign language, high level of reading proficiency; or - 3.
-One foreign language, average reading proficiency, and one research tool, average proficiency.
+- 1. Two foreign languages, average reading proficiency - 2.
+One foreign language, high level of reading proficiency - 3.
+One foreign language, average reading proficiency, and one research tool, average proficiency - 4.
+Two research tools, average proficiency - 5.
+One research tool, high level of proficiency (this option not available for computer application)